-- travel to big tourist cities in offseason
+- travel to big tourist cities in the offseason

 - walk between key tourist attractions or go hiking

-Slow travel is great for budgeteers!
-I spent 4 nights by Lake Ohrid, cooking one meal each day and only visiting free attractions accessible by foot
+Slow travel is excellent for budgeteers!
+I spent 4 nights by Lake Ohrid, cooking one meal each day and only visiting free attractions accessible by foot.

 SHOULD YOU RENT A CAR OR TAKE PUBLIC TRANSPORT IN THE BALKANS?